How to become Radio broadcast assistant

 Volunteering

-You could get useful experience through:
+You can get useful work experience through:

 - community, hospital or student radio